 CHRISTMAS CARD COMPETITION - Our annual competition to outline 'what Christmas means to me'.

-TANZANIA DAY - FRIDAY 24TH NOVEMBER 'Learning About & Learning From Tanzania' Our children will act of tour agents to 'promote' Tanzania.
+TANZANIA DAY 2017 & 2018 'Learning About & Learning From Tanzania' Our children were tour agents to 'promote' Tanzania.
 Should they focus upon the commercial, yet unique, Serengeti, the breathtaking Kilimanjaro or should their focus be upon the spiritual, social and cultural messages which resonate loudly?
-The children must demonstrate their work in the form of class presentations to a panel of judges during the afternoon.
+The children had to demonstrate their work in the form of class presentations to a panel of parish and community judges during the afternoon.
+In our most recent theme day our children had to become great inventors.
+Inspired by the children of Ragata School in Tanzania, our children were charged with inventing everyday items from the rubbish that we so often throw away.

 THESE EVENTS ARE IN ADDITION TO SUNDAY EUCHARIST AT 10.30AM AND SAID EUCHARIST EVERY WEDNESDAY AT 7.00PM.